ysukhoverkhov/ysukhoverkhov.github.io/content/publishing-events.md

 Date: 2020-4-30
 Tags: Distributed applications, event streaming, event-sourcing, CDC, PostgreSQL, MySQL

-Exposing state via "state change" events is well known and well-used pattern in modern distributed applications.
+Exposing state via "state change" events is a well known and well-used pattern in modern distributed applications.
 We all have reasons to use it in our systems.
 Scope of the article - discuss our obligations as event publishers.

 ## Recap